centreon/centreon-documentation/versioned_docs/version-23.10/administration/access-control-lists.md

 Access filters on menus allow you to define which pages in the Centreon interface users will be able to access.

-> Accessing the command editing menu, as well as accessing the SNMP trap editing
+> Accessing the command editing menu as well as accessing the SNMP trap editing
 > menu can be very dangerous.
-Indeed, privileged users can create commands,
+This is because privileged users can create commands,
 > which may lead to the creation of security breaches (RCE).
 Only give this access
 > to people you trust.